andreivips/slot-machine/README.md

 # Simple Slots Turn Generator Command in Lumen PHP framework

-output the required format only, no dynamic setups or unrequired on this stage dependencied
+output the required format only, less dynamic setups or unrequired on this stage dependencied

 ### file location:
 ```